braheezy/braheezy.github.io/content/posts/what-i-learned-about-mp3-encoding.md

 - Rust: [LAME bindings](https://crates.io/crates/mp3lame-encoder), but Rust flavored.
 - Java: Nice!
 A [native port of LAME](https://github.com/Sciss/jump3r).
 - Go: More [LAME bindings](https://github.com/viert/go-lame).
-- JavaScript: Another [pure port!](https://github.com/zhuker/lamejs)...well, it's a port of the `jump3r-code` Java port of LAME
+- JavaScript: Another [pure port!](https://github.com/zhuker/lamejs)...well, it's a port of the `jump3r-code` Java port of LAME.

 It's LAME all the way down.

-During [my work](https://github.com/braheezy/goqoa) with the [Quite OK Audio (QOA)](https://qoaformat.org/) format, I was having tons of fun converting QOA files, something that no tool or library knows about, into various audio formats including MP3.
+During [my play](https://github.com/braheezy/goqoa) with the [Quite OK Audio (QOA)](https://qoaformat.org/) format, I was having tons of fun converting QOA files, something that no tool or library knows about, into various audio formats including MP3.
 That's when I met LAME for the first time, introduced by the Go bindings that [go-lame](https://github.com/viert/go-lame) provides.
 With all my Go projects, I like to support Linux, Mac, and Windows platforms, but `go-lame` doesn't explicitly state it will support Windows platforms.
 It was up to me!
 And maybe ChatGPT.

 No matter what I tried with C cross compilers, native Windows environments, and the slew of magic-build-everything-containers out there claiming to have all the tools bundled, I could not get `go-lame` to build for Windows.

 Exasperated, I pushed out with development on my QOA program by not supporting MP3 on Windows.
 But this left a bad taste in my mouth...if only I had a pure Go library that didn't need to work with C at all.[^1]

-# Where The Encoding At?
+## Where The Encoding At?
 Full of hubris, I considered writing my own MP3 encoder implementation.
 How difficult could it be?

 *Narrator: It's very difficult.*